Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Im Winter richtig anziehen: So kleidest du dich bei kalten Temperaturen richtig

-It's really cold outside, your breath is freezing in the air - and you still want to go out?
-Then the right clothing is crucial in winter.
-To keep you warm, dry and active whatever the weather, we'll show you how to dress properly in winter - from the onion principle and accessories to tips for babies and outdoor activities.
+It’s really cold outside, your breath freezes in the air—and you still want to go out?
+Then the right clothing in winter is crucial.
+To help you stay warm, dry, and active in any weather, we’ll show you how to dress properly in winter—from the onion principle to accessories to tips for babies and outdoor activities.

 Table of contents